 Elijah Butler, returned to Illinois in 1851, recrossed in 1852 Isaac Butler, returned to Illinois in 1851, recrossed in 1852 Mr. and Mrs. Calhorn Ethan Calhorn Allen Calhorn Shirley Calhorn William Jones Elijah Jones, with his wife and children Peter Shelton Stephen White Able White James Sisson John Smith Isaac Grundy

-At nearly 68 yrs. old, Elijah Davidson and family crossed the plains by ox team from Monmouth, Illinois, halting in the center of present-day Laurelhurst, suburb of Portland, there they took up a 160 acre donation claim.
-The Davidson wagon train made the trip in only 4 months.
+At nearly 68 yrs. old, Elijah Davidson and family crossed the plains by ox team from Monmouth, Illinois, halting in the center of present-day Laurelhurst, suburb of Portland.
+Here in Laurelhurst, Elijah Jr, a preacher like his father, took up a 160 acre donation claim.
+The family train continued south into the Willamette Valley.
+The Davidson wagon train made the trip in less than 5 months.
 However, Portland was a wild and hard drinking town of pioneers, prostitutes and gold prospectors, not ideal for Christian family living.
-Elijah sold the donation claim for the sum of $500, moved southward into the Willamette Valley to found a new town and build a Christian college.
+Elijah Jr. sold the donation claim for the sum of $500, moved southward into the Willamette Valley to help build a new town and build a Christian college.
 This great green bowl, encircled by mountainous walls, was more like the "Oregon" they expected to find.